• Skip to primary navigation

 So, while you could technically use flax seeds in this recipe, we recommend sticking with chia seeds for the best results!

-Ready to give this delicious and nutritious blueberry chia pudding a try?
+Ready to give this delicious and high fiber blueberry chia pudding a try?
 Check out the recipe below!

 What else can I add to this blueberry chia seed pudding?